 Our global work

-In a world where 1.4 billion people will be 60+ by 2030 and over 60’s will exceed 15-24 year olds, Encore.org looks to expand the encore movement in collaboration with organizations and individuals around the world who view longer lives as an opportunity for our countries.
+In a world where 1.4 billion people will be 60+ by 2030 and over 60’s will exceed 15-24 year olds, the Encore Network looks to expand the encore movement in collaboration with organizations and individuals around the world who view longer lives as an opportunity for our countries.
+At the United Nations in 2017, Encore.org CEO and founder, Marc Freedman, set a challenge to spur “a revolution of social and cultural innovation to engage millions of people of 50+ in solving social problems around the world”.

-- We share news of other successful programs to raise their visibility and foster learning
+- Spreads news of other successful programs to raise their visibility and foster learning

 Engage with the Encore Network